pkulchenko/fullmoon/README.md

 to check the values against the specified rules.

-The validator function then returns `true` to signal success or `nil,error` to signal a failure to check one of the rules.
+The validator function then returns `true` to signal success or `nil, error` to signal a failure to check one of the rules.
 This allows the validator call to be wrapped into an `assert` if the script needs to return an error right away: